 The Byzantine monastery of Sumela, perched on a steep rock face, dominates a suggestive green landscape.
 The roads zigzagging up towards the monastery, passing by fish restaurants on the riverside, while the journey of travelers from nearby Trabzon is often interrupted by the passage of flocks of sheep headed for new pastures.
 The last few kilometers offer enchanting glimpses of green pine forests and the honey-colored walls of Sumela, and in the final stretch on foot you leave the forest to reach the hermitage cut into the rock.

 The beaches of Turkey are well known for the perfect combination of sun, sand and blue waters.
 Topping the list are Mediterranean and Aegean beauties such as Kaputaş, a tiny bay with brilliant shallow waters near Kalkan, and Patara, Turkey’s longest beach.
 Many of the most beautiful beaches are found along the Lycian Way.
 On some, various activities are practiced, such as windsurfing in Alaçatı and Akyaka, while others are pleasantly quiet, such as those on the islands of Gökçeada and Bozcaada.
+To maximize and fully enjoy your trip, you can find a yacht charter in Turkey to visit all their beautiful beaches and experience all the activities they offer.

 #9 Nemrut Dağı